Alkali Metals: Facts About the Elements on the First Column of the Periodic Table

-They're part of the S-block of elements in the periodic table, that along with hydrogen, helium, calcium, and others, have their outermost electron in an S-orbital.
-The alkali metals are soft metals that are highly reactive with water and oxygen.
-They're so soft that you can cut them with a plastic knife.
-They also have a silver-like shine and are great conductors of heat and light.
+The alkali metals group is part of the S-block of elements in the periodic table, that along with hydrogen, helium, calcium and others, have their outermost electron in an S-orbital.

 Advertisement

-Alkali metals are so-called because when they react with water, they create highly alkaline substances.
+Alkali metals are so called because when alkali metals react with water, they create highly alkaline substances.
 Alkalinity refers to the pH of the substance, or the ability to neutralize acid.
-Substances that are highly alkaline can form strong bases able to neutralize acids and maintain a stable ph level.
+Substances that are highly alkaline can form strong bases able to neutralize acids and maintain a stable pH level.

-Since alkali metals are so reactive, they are usually found in conjunction with other metals in nature.
+Since alkali metals react readily, they are usually found in conjunction with other metals in nature.
+For example, sodium chloride (table salt) and sodium carbonate (soda ash) are widely available sodium compounds.

-If an element is highly reactive, it's harder to find naturally.
+If an element is highly reactive, it's harder to find its pure form in nature.

 "All of these elements were first discovered in compounds [and] some of the discoveries are hard to attribute due to the abundance and usage of the compounds," says Nataro.
 "As you go down the periodic table, the alkali metals become more inclined to lose their valence electron" and thus, "the amount of the element found in nature also decreases, [resulting in] later discovery dates."